ftsiboe/Crop-Insurance-Instruments/README.md

 **Contributions:** Community contributions are warmly welcomed.
 Please feel free to open issues, submit pull requests, or provide feedback and suggestions to further enrich the resources provided here.

-**US-FarmSafetyNet-Lab wiki** Go to the [wiki page](https://github.com/ftsiboe/US-FarmSafetyNet-Lab/wiki) to explore other pages in this repository
+Go to the [**US-FarmSafetyNet-Lab wiki**](https://github.com/ftsiboe/US-FarmSafetyNet-Lab/wiki) to explore other pages in this repository